 Personally, I prefer whole numbers which is why I opted to use another Excel Math & Trig function called RANDBETWEEN.
 You may need to install the Analysis Toolpak add-in.

-One advantage to this function is you specify a low and high-end range.
+One advantage to this Excel function is you specify a low and high-end range.
 For example, =RANDBETWEEN(1,5000) would generate random whole numbers between 1 and 5000.

-With either function, I can add a column to my spreadsheet and create a random value for each row alongside the member’s name.
+With either Excel function, I can add a column to my spreadsheet and create a random value for each row alongside the member’s name.
 That column can then be used to sort the list.

 In the instructions below, I’ve started with a chronological list of US presidents and wish to randomly select 5.